-Salary earnings may vary depending on an assistant's work experience, skill level, employer type and location.
-The BLS notes that the mean annual salary for medical assistants in May 2012 was $30,550.
-In Alaska, the highest-paying state in the nation, medical assistants averaged $39,900 per year.
-Overall, the top ten percent of medical assistants throughout the U.S. earned $41,570 or more per year.
-Most medical assistants work in the continually evolving area of primary care and most worked in physician's offices.
+Earnings may vary depending on an assistant's work experience, skill level, employer type and location.
+The BLS notes that the mean annual salary for medical assistants in May 2018 was $34,540.
+In Alaska, the highest-paying state in the nation, medical assistants averaged $45,490 per year.
+Overall, the top ten percent of medical assistants throughout the U.S. earned $47,250 or more annually.
+Most medical assistants worked in physician's offices.

 Certification and Continuing Education Information

-The American Association of Medical Assistants offers a professional certification exam to gain the Certified Medical Assistant credential (www.aama-ntl.org).
+The American Association of Medical Assistants offers a professional certification exam to gain the Certified Medical Assistant credential.
 Continuing education units (CEUs) are required every five years for those who pass the exam.
 Common CEU courses are required in the areas of general, administrative and clinical medical assisting.

-The American Medical Technologists offer a number of specialty certifications for medical assistants who wish to advance their careers (www.americanmedtech.org).
-The BLS notes some of the common specialty options, which include optometry, ophthalmology or podiatry.
-Medical assistants may also pursue further education to enter other healthcare careers, such as registered nursing.
+The American Medical Technologists offer a number of specialty certifications for medical assistants who wish to advance their careers.
+Specialty options include optometry, ophthalmology or podiatry.
+Medical assistants may also pursue further education to enter other healthcare careers, such as nursing.